cds-ruc/PIM-ANNS/README.md

 ## Environment Setup

 **To artifact reviewers:** please skip this section and go to "[Evaluate the Artifact](#evaluate-the-Artifact)".
-This is because have already set up the required environment on the provided platform.
+This is because we have already set up the required environment on the provided platform.

 ### Prerequisites
 - Hardware Requirements: To run this project, UPMEM hardware is required.  https://www.upmem.com/